ibra860/kalaman_filter/README.md

 - Modify the system matrices (`A`, `B`, `H`, `Q`, `R`) and initial conditions (`x`, `sigma`) in the code to match your system's requirements.
 - Run the compiled executable to observe the filter's performance on your input data.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to enhance this implementation.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments

-- The Eigen library for providing efficient matrix operations.
-- The open-source community for guidance and inspiration.
--